A PLACE DEFINES ITS IDENTITY

 The culture of a place is, in an essence, its brand.
 It is about the residents, business owners, and visitors, and what they feel when they are there.
 Businesses define their brands and marketing campaigns to differentiate themselves in their marketplace, whether it is sneaker company, coffee chain, or big box store.
 States and cities build brand campaigns to encourage tourism.
 Neighborhoods within cities seek to communicate what makes them unique.

 Over the course of a year, we worked with the Lark Street Business Improvement District to better communicate about and bring people to the vibrant Center Square neighborhood in the heart of Albany.
-Our business moved to Lark Street in 2016, having been previously located in several major cities around the country.
+At the time our business resided on Lark Street, having been previously located in several major cities around the country.
 This experience allowed us to bring a fresh perspective to the neighborhood.
-In addition, as new members of the community, we gained firsthand experience to what is special about the neighborhood, what its challenges are, and how we need to better position the neighborhood to prospective visitors.
+In addition, as new members of the community, we gained firsthand experience about what is special about the neighborhood, what its challenges are, and how we need to better position the neighborhood to prospective visitors.

 Research Informed the Identity